 This morning, Margo was working on some puzzles.
 At first, they were pretty overwhelming for her.
 She didn’t know where to start, but she really wanted to do them.
 I could see that if I had just left her at the table to ‘figure them out herself‘, she would have become too frustrated to do any of them.
 She asked me to come over and help her.
 So, instead of just letting her ‘learn it the hard way‘.
 I SAT down with her.
 Yes, I gave her my 100% attention (gasp).
 I let HER ask me for help.
 I showed her a few tricks.
 She tried a few things.
 Then, she asked for a little more help.
-I gave her the help she needed and let her figure out the rest on her on.
+I gave her the help she needed and let her figure out the rest on her own.
 (This type of teaching and learning is called scaffolding, to be technical).

 Within about ten minutes, she was putting most of the puzzle together by herself.
 The tiny bit of direction that I gave her was helping her, exponentially, to figure out what she was doing.
 I could see her confidence growing by the minute.
 By the afternoon, she came back to the puzzles and I could see that her brain had somehow expanded in her puzzle completing capacity after a little nap and she was finishing more and more of the puzzle on her own.
 She was stoked!
 I didn’t do the puzzle for her.
 I wasn’t her cheerleader.
 All I did was get her started.
 That little bit of help set her on the right path, allowing her to figure it out herself.
 Now she understands how to do puzzles, it’s likely that she’ll want to do even more in the future.
 Perhaps we’ll have to purchase her some more for her birthday.
 I did see that you can make your own photo puzzle these days by adding your own photograph!
 She’d love that, especially if we used one of her favorite pictures.

 Children’s creativity and learning capacity flourish when they are given just the right amount of help.
 Some kids might require A LOT of help and attention.
 While others may require very little help (hopefully, the ranting mother’s child was like this).
 Some kids require a bit of a kick in the seat to do something, while others only need some gentle direction.
 Even still, sometimes kids just plain don’t feel like doing something that they already know how to do, and ask for help.
-And, I have to defend them here sometimes… aren’t there times when YOU don’t feel like doing something?
+And, I have to defend them here sometimes… aren’t there are times when YOU don’t feel like doing something?
 There have been plenty of times when I’ve been glued to the couch and I wish some nice person would go and get me a glass of water.
 You must know the feeling…